DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 utilized for this.
 However, there are still considerations when implementing the firmware for the microcontroller in order to optimize the code.
-Our goal is to attempt several implementations in order to find the most optimal implementation with the least amount of CPU-cycles.
+Our goal is to attempt several implementations in order to find the most optimal implementation with the least amount of effective processing time spent on the algorithm.

 **Research area 2 (_RA2_)**: How can we ensure that the output of random numbers is not limited by our firmware, but rather only limited by the USB transfer